|

 Interestingly, the version made using the official LEGO NXT tools occupies 4.8MB

-in the NXT memory while the NXC version uses only 3.1kB.
+in the NXT memory while the NXC version only sends 3.1kB to the NXT.

 Build Your Own